 What to do if children see pornography

 If your child sees pornography, it’s important to stay calm.
-When you’re calm, you can talk with your child about it in a caring, constructive and supportive way.
+Take time to think about what you’re going to say.
+When you’re calm, you can talk with your child in a caring, constructive and supportive way.

-Talking with your child about pornography helps to make sure that what he has seen doesn’t traumatise him.
-It also sends the message that your child can talk to you at any time about upsetting or confusing things.
-This will help your child feel safe.
+Talking with your child about pornography teaches your child how to respond to inappropriate content.
+It also sends the message that your child can talk to you at any time about upsetting or confusing things, and you’ll help him feel safe.